changeyourname/gitfinder/README.md

 At the moment it is used for generating an up-to-date list of registered users on github and list of associated repositories.

 This is a command line application.
-To run, you will to provide your personal github login/password.
+To run, you will need to provide a github login/password.
 To ensure privacy, the information is not saved into the local folder where the project files are located.